MorganeFanon/Cookieclicker/README.md

 ## Introduction
 In this project, we were asked by Becode to make a Cookie Clicker in teams of three persons.
-The latest version of our code is located in the main branch
+The latest version of our code is located in the main branch.

-Our work has been made in 4 days.

 ## What our Cookie Clicker does
 Our cookie Clicker has the following functionalities: